Gaia House residential retreat

 Click here to read more about the practice of dana.

 Many aspects of the retreat set-up and retreat environment will be familiar and well-known, and others may be new.
 As the conditions and guidelines are constantly changing, we are remaining flexible and will be reviewing what is needed at the time of each retreat.
+Prior to your retreat, we will send some more information about what to expect whilst at Gaia House.

 Please click here for more detailed information on how we are creating as supportive and safe a retreat environment as possible, under the covid regulations that may still be in place.